Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Most species of cotoneaster—dwarf and full-grown—thrive in full sun or partial shade.
 These hardy landscaping bushes are ideal for compact gardens to provide low-growing edging, ground cover for full sun, or growing in beds or borders.

-Most cotoneaster shrub varieties are hardy in USDA zones 5 to 7 or 8.
+Most cotoneaster shrub varieties are hardy in USDA zones 5 to 8.

 Small Flowering Potentilla Shrubs (Potentilla fruticosa)